Climate Action Toolkit

 The program is offered in two formats:

 - In-Person Training: in-person trainings consist of 20 hours of instruction and hands-on practice in a classroom environment.
+Check the Ready Marin Calendar to see if there are any upcoming CERT trainings scheduled.

 - Hybrid Training.
 This option was created due to COVID-19.
 It is a combination of 10-12 hours of online learning with a final exam, and one day of in-person instruction.